projectawakening/builder-examples/gate-keeper/readme.md

 2. **Anvil Instance Conflicts**: Ensure there is only one running instance of Anvil.
 The active instance should be initiated via the `docker compose up -d` command.
 Multiple instances of Anvil may cause unexpected behavior or deployment errors.

 3. **Item Limits**: Be cautious not to attempt depositing more items than have been generated via the `mock-data` script.
 The number of available items is controlled by `MockSsuData.s.sol`, so ensure this script has been properly executed.
 The default number generated is 15, however you can change this as needed.

+### Still having issues?
+If you are still having issues, then visit [the documentation website](https://docs.evefrontier.com/Troubleshooting) for more general troubleshooting tips.